Power Equipment Direct: 2008 to 2010

 In 2008, Power Equipment Direct added three more Web stores: MowersDirect.com, SumpPumpDirect.com and WaterPumpsDirect.com.
 PED was listed in Inc. 5000 for the second consecutive year and made the Internet Retailer “Top 500” list for the first time.

 2009 saw the launch of two more Web stores: ChainSawsDirect.com and LogSplittersDirect.com.
 Power Equipment Direct was named to the Internet Retailer “Top 500” list for the second consecutive time and Inc. 5000 for the third consecutive year.

-To accommodate for quick growth, Power Equipment Direct expanded into a new warehouse in 2010.
+To accommodate quick growth, Power Equipment Direct expanded into a new warehouse in 2010.
 The company again made the Internet Retailer “Top 500” and the Inc. 5000 list.

 2011

 Until 2011, Power Equipment Direct operated exclusively as a pure-play Internet retailer.
 That year PED opened a physical showroom, located in Bolingbrook, IL.
-The company was named to the Internet Retailer “Top 500” list and the Inc. 5000 list for the fourth and fifth consecutive year, respectively.
+The company was named to the Internet Retailer “Top 500” list and the Inc. 5000 list for the fourth and fifth consecutive years, respectively.

 Power Equipment Direct entered into a partnership with Operation Support Our Troops America in the Fall of 2011.
 The company donated $1 for every Facebook “Like” it received in September.

-In October 2011, Power Equipment Direct consolidated all its Web stores to one site, replacing the corporate Web site at PowerEquipmentDirect.com.
+In October 2011, Power Equipment Direct consolidated all its Web stores on one site, replacing the corporate Web site at PowerEquipmentDirect.com.